 3. What are you currently working on?

-I have just finished a memoir of my mother presently titled Our Revolution, and am close to finished with a new collection of poems.
-As an editor, I am collaborating with Alix Kates Shulman on Writing the Women’s Movement: American Feminism 1963- 1991, a collection of writings by Second Wave feminists, which will be published by Library of America in 2020, the 100thanniversary of women’s suffrage.
+Our Revolution is just out (I am virtually touring because of the pandemic) and I am close to finished with a new collection of poems.
+As an editor, I am collaborating with Alix Kates Shulman on Women’s Liberation!
+Feminist Writings that Sparked a Revolution (and still can) a collection of writings by Second Wave feminists, to be published by Library of America in 2021.

 4. How has your writing process changed over the years?

 I am less terrified.
 I’ve learned that early morning is the best and that if I don’t do it then, I’m apt not to do it at all, and that if I don’t do it, I miss out on being in the place where I’m most alive.
 Lately, too, I realize I have readers.

 5. Describe your writing style in one sentence.

 I am as direct as possible choosing language that brings the reader as close in as I can – I want to deliver a visceral experience.